xyliatgithub/IntroInfoSec-2026/lab5/README.md

 4. Use the command `unzip ARX-3.9.2-osx-installer.app.zip` to unzip the file.
 5. Use the command `cd ARX-3.9.2-osx-installer.app/Contents/MacOS` to get find the installer file `installbuilder.sh`.
 6. Use the command `chmod +x installbuilder.sh` to make your SH file executable.
 If there is no response after running this command, continue with Step 8.
-7. An alert will then pop up, stating:
+7. An alert may then pop up, stating:

 ```
 Apple could not verify “ARX-3.9.2-osx-installer” is free of malware that may harm your Mac or compromise your privacy.